tm-LBenson/AWS-Slides/_posts/2024-1-5-section-5-s3-lesson-14.md

 #### Conclusion

 The hybrid cloud model is ideal for organizations looking to balance the control and security of on-premises infrastructure with the flexibility and scalability of the cloud.
-AWS Storage Gateway plays a crucial role in this ecosystem by facilitating smooth data exchange and integration between on-premises environments and AWS's expansive cloud services, particularly S3.
+AWS Storage Gateway plays a important role in this ecosystem by facilitating smooth data exchange and integration between on-premises environments and AWS's expansive cloud services, particularly S3.